manuelmfelix/RTricksAndCodes/README.md

 Code to read the information of multiple sheets of a password protected excel files, including its comments.

-## File: "get_website_info_rvest_RSelenium"

-In this code you may find two different ways to get information from the www.codigos-postais.pt website.
-The information I needed was the gps coordinates and street name of a list of postal codes.
-I've made two different approaches, one using "rvest" and another using "RSelenium".

 ## File: "googleMaps_Screenshot_ShinyApp"

 The present code shows a Shiny App that interacts with the googlemaps api to get periodic screenshots of the chosen places with the chosen zooms.